klimjs/klimjs/README.md

 # 👨‍💻 Full Stack JS Developer

-> I'm a backend & frontend developer for about 13 years.
+> I'm a frontend & backend developer for about 13 years.
-> Specialized in Node.js and React.
+> Specialized in React and Node.js.

 ## How to reach me
 📧 klimsemenov86@gmail.com